Yaroslavl: 20th century and millennium

 Right up until the beginning of the First World War Yaroslavl remained a large industrial town with a well-developed municipal infrastructure.
 However, the effects of the 1917 October Revolution were wide-reaching, and after the Russian Civil War of 1917–1920 the city's economy suffered rather drastically; this led to a significant contraction of the city's population.
-The Yaroslavl Rebellion, which lasted from 6 to 21 July 1918 had particularly grave consequences.
+The Yaroslavl Rebellion, which lasted from July 6 to 21, 1918 had particularly grave consequences.
 In this event, a group of conservative activists tried to remove the newly installed Bolshevik municipal authorities through an armed intervention.
 The rebels managed to secure a number of large parts of the city, however, this led only to an assault by the Red Army which saw the city surrounded, cut off from supplies and bombarded day and night with artillery and air forces.
 The rebellion was eventually put down, and ended with official figures putting the number of deaths among the city's residents at about 600, in addition to which around 2,000 of the city's buildings were either destroyed or badly damaged.

 The economy of Yaroslavl took part in the early Soviet Union's program of accelerated industrialization.
 Milestones for this period include the opening of the city's first municipal power plant in 1926, the beginning of Synthetic rubber mass production in factory SK-1, the reestablishment of domestic production facilities for the production of automobile and aircraft tires in the 1928-founded Yaroslavl Tyre Factory, and the opening of the rubber-asbestos combined works in 1933.
 In addition to all this, the Yaroslavl Automobile Works (founded 1916) continued to produce vehicles, including a number for the municipal transport administration of Moscow, well into the 1930s.